jonogould/minify/README.md

 Usage: minify.js [options]

 Options:

 	-h, --help              output usage information
 	-V, --version           output the version number
 	-i, --in [file]         File to compress.
 	-o, --out [file]        File to write minified output to (optional).
 	-p, --prepend [string]  Will prepend [string] to the output filename.
 	-a, --append [string]   Will append [string] to the output filename, in front of the file extension.
-    -g, --gitcommit         Prepends the abbreviated git commit hash to the output filename.
+	-h, --hash              Prepends the abbreviated git commit hash to the output filename.
-    -G, --fullgitcommit     Prepends the full git commit hash to the output filename.
+	-H, --longhash          Prepends the full git commit hash to the output filename.